Trysil is perhaps Europe’s best kept secret when it comes to a fabulous all-round, family friendly ski resort.

 The quiet slopes of Trysil ski resort include 3 children’s areas which have ideal conditions to learn to ski.
 You will also find 2 snow parks with graded jumps (up to XGames quality) and 100km of cross-country skiing tracks.

-Scandinavian’s are known for their exceptional hospitality, and the always welcoming resort of Trysil is no different.
-For your convenience, most of our accommodation in Trysil is ski-in/ski-out and we can offer a full range of catering services specific to your requirements.
+Scandinavians are known for their exceptional hospitality, and the always welcoming resort of Trysil is no different.
+For your convenience, all of our accommodation in Trysil is ski-in/ski-out and we offer a range of dining options specific to your requirements.
 Our experts know Trysil very well, and can make suggestions on where to stay based on your needs, just get in touch.

 Complimentary childcare and our ski schools

 - Resort representatives

 - Husky, horse sleigh and snow shoes adventures